python-SyML/python-syml/README.rst

 .. end-badges

-SyML (Systematic Machine Learning) is library built to make Machine Learning simpler, by using SOTA ML, xAI and vizualisation methods.
+SyML (Systematic Machine Learning) is a library built to make Machine Learning simpler, by using SOTA ML, xAI and vizualisation methods.

 * Free software: MIT license